leohentschker/HW0/README.md

 ## Submission

 The assignment should be completed individually.
 You are encouraged to consult online sources and post questions on Piazza.
-You are allowed, and encouraged to, discuss problems with your peers; however you may not share code.
-Submit your modified `util.py` file via git to `bgreen@g.harvard.edu`.
+You are allowed, and encouraged to, discuss problems with your peers; however, you may not share code.
+Submit your modified `util.py` to Canvas by the due date.
 If you still have problems after consulting Python resources, you are encouraged to consult your peers and use the Piazza discussion forum.

 Good luck!